 It begins to look more like, "Bed and sometimes sleep ... but mostly angst/worry/awakeness."
 These connections are not created on purpose but are a side effect of the fact that we can be "trained" to associate certain things and places with certain states and feelings.

 Using stimulus control to our advantage

-A vital part of the number 1 recommended approach to treating chronic insomnia is a technique called stimulus control.
+A key part of the No. 1 recommended approach to treating chronic insomnia is a technique called stimulus control.
 We can use this technique to "retrain" ourselves to associate bed with sleepy feelings rather than the awake, alert, and anxious ones that characterize insomnia.1

 I am sometimes asked how a person can "get used to" sleeping in the same bed as another person.
 Maybe they have been on their own for a long time, or perhaps 2 people have slept separately because of insomnia and want to sleep in the same bed again.